10.1 Synopsis of Graduate Studies at Illinois Institute of Technology

 10.6 Comprehensive Examination

-After the approval of a Plan of Study and within a period of time specified by the academic unit, the student must appear for the Comprehensive Examination.
+After the mandatory advising session and within a period of time specified by the academic unit, the student must appear for the Comprehensive Examination.
 Normally this would occur at the end of the second year of the Ph.D. study and at least one year before the intended date of graduation.
 The student must be registered in the semester in which the examination is taken.

 The proposal for Ph.D. dissertation is normally presented as part of the Comprehensive Examination.
 The examination may be written, oral, or both.
 The examination is conducted by an examining committee of at least four members of the Illinois Institute of Technology faculty (as defined above) who have agreed to serve and who are not themselves candidates for a degree from Illinois Institute of Technology or elsewhere.
 If there is an oral component, then one member of the committee must be an Illinois Institute of Technology faculty member from outside the student's major (though may be from the same academic unit).
 The committee is nominated by the academic unit head and confirmed by the Office of Graduate Academic Affairs, which must receive the nominations on Form G301 at least two weeks before the date of the examination.